error0024/error0024.github.io/_pages/about.md

   - /about.html
 ---

-# About Me

-Hi, I’m **Mikhail Kudinov** — a cryptography researcher currently based in Eindhoven, Netherlands.
-I’m in the final year of my PhD at Eindhoven University of Technology, working under the guidance of Dr. Andreas Hülsing.
-My research focuses on **post-quantum cryptography**, **provable security**, and **blockchain applications**.

 Hello!
 I'm **Mikhail Kudinov**, a cryptographer and security researcher with a deep passion for post-quantum cryptography, provable security, and building efficient, real-world cryptographic systems.
 Currently, I’m a PhD candidate at **Eindhoven University of Technology**, where I work under the supervision of Dr. Andreas Hülsing.

 My work sits at the intersection of theory and practice — I’m driven by a desire to make cryptography not just provably secure, but also practical, scalable, and ready for the post-quantum era.
 Over the years, I’ve collaborated with both academic researchers and industry leaders, including the **Ethereum Foundation**, to help design cryptographic protocols that are resilient to quantum attacks while remaining efficient for deployment.